sentryco/SplitViewKit/README.md

 ## Problems:

-- There is a lot of edge-cases when implementing `NavigationSplitView` to fit your needs
+- 🧩 There is a lot of edge-cases when implementing `NavigationSplitView` to fit your needs
-- Updating column width based on device orientation.
+- 🔄 Updating column width based on device orientation.
 Not possible by default as columnWidths does not update after init.
-- Manage column arrangment, 3-1 columns, when resizing to smaller windows / changing device-orientation (iPad)
+- 📐 Manage column arrangement, 3-1 columns, when resizing to smaller windows / changing device-orientation (iPad)
-- Making sure portrait, landscape, smaller windows look good. (iPad)
+- 👀 Making sure portrait, landscape, smaller windows look good. (iPad)
-- Use the same `NavigationSplitView` for iPad and macOS (iPhone uses NavStack)
+- 📱 Use the same `NavigationSplitView` for iPad and macOS (iPhone uses NavStack)
-- Ensure that side-bar can be revealed and got to from main and detail
+- 🚪 Ensure that side-bar can be revealed and got to from main and detail
-- Ensure "70% window in landscape" has enough space for each column, or toggle to double etc
+- 🖥️ Ensure "70% window in landscape" has enough space for each column, or toggle to double etc
-- Ensure moving detail to fullscreen works
+- 🎬 Ensure moving detail to fullscreen works
-- Detect windows in `.regular` mode or `.compact` mode (iPad)
+- 📏 Detect windows in `.regular` mode or `.compact` mode (iPad)
-- `navigationDestination` works differently for iPad and macOS
+- 🗺️ `navigationDestination` works differently for iPad and macOS
-- You are sort of forced to use apples hovering sidebar icon, which might break your design
+- 🍎 You are sort of forced to use Apple's hovering sidebar icon, which might break your design
-- Apple has left countless bugs in the `navigationsplitview` API that has not been fixed.
+- 🐞 Apple has left countless bugs in the `navigationsplitview` API that has not been fixed.
-- Aligning column header height, can be a challange because of apples inconsistent header API conventions accross OSes
+- 📏 Aligning column header height, can be a challenge because of Apple's inconsistent header API conventions across OSes
-- Different iPads need different column widths to look really good  (iPad mini / iPad 11 / iPad 13)
+- 📱 Different iPads need different column widths to look really good  (iPad mini / iPad 11 / iPad 13)
-- Ensure that sheets and popups work in different orientations and compact windows
+- 🗒️ Ensure that sheets and popups work in different orientations and compact windows

 ## Solution:

-- Variables to access `sizeClass` to detect `.regular` or `.compact` mode
+- 🔍 Variables to access `sizeClass` to detect `.regular` or `.compact` mode
-- Assert "70% landscape mode" precicsly.
-Not detecable via sizeClass alone.
+- 📏 Assert "70% landscape mode" precisely.
+Not detectable via sizeClass alone.
-- Easily debug "focused column", "column arrangment" and "current window-mode" (regular / compact)
+- 🐞 Easily debug "focused column", "column arrangement" and "current window-mode" (regular / compact)
-- Convenient `rebind` method for the `navigationDestination` support in macOS (mac and ios has different conventions)
+- 🔁 Convenient `rebind` method for the `navigationDestination` support in macOS (mac and ios have different conventions)
-- Assert Device-orientation "Portrait" / "Landscape"
+- 🔄 Assert Device-orientation "Portrait" / "Landscape"
-- Device orientation helpers based on GeomtryReader.
+- 📐 Device orientation helpers based on GeometryReader.
 This is the only way to customize "column-widths" on "device-rotation" event.
-- Set custom sizes for "column-widths" based on: `column-arrangment-config`, `OS`, `device-orientation`, `window-mode` (regular / compact)
+- 📏 Set custom sizes for "column-widths" based on: `column-arrangement-config`, `OS`, `device-orientation`, `window-mode` (regular / compact)
-- Ready-made "side-bar" toggle bindings that works in all orientations, and sizeClasses
+- 🚪 Ready-made "side-bar" toggle bindings that work in all orientations, and sizeClasses
-- Workarounds for know apple unfixed "navsplitview" API bugs
+- 🐜 Workarounds for known Apple unfixed "navsplitview" API bugs
-- Example project to find your bearings and find edge cases outside your own project
+- 📖 Example project to find your bearings and find edge cases outside your own project

 ## Mindset:

-- 3-column split-view (works for 2-column as well, but requires some tweaks)
+- 📏 3-column split-view (works for 2-column as well, but requires some tweaks)
-- Support for Portrait / Landscape
+- 🔄 Support for Portrait / Landscape
-- iPad / macOS (iPhone uses NavStack)
+- 📱 iPad / macOS (iPhone uses NavStack)
-- Support for split-screen and "resized-windows" for iPad
+- 🖥️ Support for split-screen and "resized-windows" for iPad
-- Bring-your-own header nav (apples header nav also works)
+- 🎧 Bring-your-own header nav (apples header nav also works)
-- Bring-your-own column content
+- 📦 Bring-your-own column content

 ## Usage